-If you have never been to polish seaside region, you missed a lot.
+If you have never been to the Polish seaside region, you missed a lot.
 The sea might not be pure turquoise and warm but beaches are white, sandy & wide.
-Moreover, they are not full of people, so it is easy to find quiet spot.
-One of the top tourist destinations is port city Swinoujscie, which has in offer great atmosphere and night life especially for younger generations.
+Moreover, they are not full of people, so it is easy to find a quiet spot.
+One of the top tourist destinations is the port city of Swinoujscie, which has offer a great atmosphere and nightlife, especially for younger generations.

 3. National Parks

 There are 23 national parks in Poland and each one of them has something else to offer.
-They are spectacular and definitely worth visiting, we recommend ‘Slowinski Park Narodowy’ which is based on Poland’s Baltic coastine.
-It is famous from huge, shifting sand dunes, shaped by wind.
+They are spectacular and definitely worth visiting, we recommend ‘Slowinski Park Narodowy’ which is based on Poland’s Baltic coastline.
+It is famous for huge, shifting sand dunes, shaped by wind.
 More information about this national park you can find in here.

 ‘Biebrzanski National Park’ is sprawling along the Biebrza River Valley.
-Its forests and marshes support hundreds of bird species, including eagle-owls and cranes, as well as beavers, elk and other wildlife.
-It is the biggest National Park of Poland which area covers approx. 592.2 km² of territory.
+Its forests and marshes support hundreds of bird species, including eagle owls and cranes, as well as beavers, elk, and other wildlife.
+It is the biggest National Park in Poland which area covers approx. 592.2 km² of territory.